 The same should go for your business.
 You can’t expect employees to proficiently do their jobs without first laying out clear objectives.
 They need to know where the company’s goals lie before they can achieve any growth.
 That’s why you should be implementing objectives and key results (OKR) into your employees’ performance management.

 Look at it this way—who is going to be more productive, a worker given a clear list of company goals and instructions on how to achieve them, or a worker who’s left to figure things out on their own?
 If this is all news to you, don’t worry.
 We’re going to walk you through the details and break down exactly what OKR means, where it came from, some of its benefits, and how to build it into your company’s employee evaluation system.
+Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 What OKR Means